kubevirt/kubevirt/cluster-up/cluster/kind-k8s-sriov-1.17.0/README.md

 - Upper limit of the number of clusters that can be run on the same time equals number of PFs / number of PFs per cluster, therefore, in case there is only one PF, only one cluster can be created.
 Locally the actual limit currently supported is two clusters.
-- Kubevirtci supports starting `cluster-up` simultaneously, since it is capable of handling race conditions, when allocating PFs.
 - In order to use `make cluster-down` please make sure the right `CLUSTER_NAME` is exported.